 Given the security effectiveness of high-quality explosive detection canines, TSA partners with the Department of Defense (DOD) as well as private industry to ensure a reliable and adequate supply of canines.
 TSA partners with DOD's Military Working Dog Program to procure up to 280 canines per year.
-In addition to our work with DOD, TSA has contracts with several domestic vendors for suitable trained and untrained passenger screening canines.
+In addition to our work with DOD, TSA has contracts with several domestic vendors for suitable work with DOD, TSA has contracts with several domestic vendors for suitable trained and untrained passenger screening canines.
 To support on-going expansion of TSA's canine program, TSA has made significant investments in infrastructure at the Canine Training Center (CTC).
 These investments have enabled TSA to increase throughput by 20 percent from fiscal year 2016 to fiscal year 2017, including new teams for growth and attrition replacement.

-Once TSA procures a canine, TSA pairs it with a Federal, State, or local handler to be trained in the operate in the suition maritime mass transit or carry equivore.
+Once TSA procures a canine, TSA pairs it with a Federal, State, or local handler to be trained to operate in the aviation, marritime mass transit or covere environ.

-Once TSA procures a canine, TSA pairs it with a Federal, State, or local handler to be trained to operate in the aviation, maritime, mass transit, or cargo environments.
+to be trained to operate in the aviation, maritime, mass transit, or cargo environments.
 The majority of canine teams working in the aviation environment today are comprised of a canine and a State or local law enforcement officer.
 For these teams, TSA provides and trains the dog, trains the handler, provides training aids and explosive storage magazines, and conducts on-site canine team training and re-certifications.
 TSA partially reimburses each participating agency for operational costs associated with maintaining the teams, including veterinarians' fees, handlers' salaries, dog food, and equipment.
 In return, the law enforcement agencies agree to use the canines in their assigned transportation environment for at least 80 percent of the handler's duty time.
 State and local law enforcement participation in the program is voluntary, and these organizations play a critical role in TSA's mission to ensure the safe movement of commerce and people throughout the Nation's transportation security environment.

-In addition to State and local law enforcement-led teams, TSA handlers lead 372 funded canine teams, including Passenger Screening Canine (PSC) teams, which are specifically trained to detect explosives' odor on passengers and property as they traverse the terminal, in addition to their conventional explosives detection role.
-This number includes fifty new teams that were funded by Congress in fiscal year 2017 appropriations.
+In addition to State and local law enforcement-led teams, TSA handlers lead 372 funded canine teams, including Passenger Screening Canine (PSC) teams, which are specifically trained to detect explosives odor on passengers and property as they traverse the terminal, in addition to their conventional explosives detection role.
+This number includes fifty new teams that were funded by Congress in fiscal year nine and complete a 10-12 week training course.

-TSA and State and local law enforcement handlers travel from across the country to TSA's CTC, located at Joint Base San Antonio-Lackland, to be paired with a canine and complete a 10-12 week training course.
 The canine teams learn explosives detection in an intense training environment, using 17 venues located on the CTC premises that mimic a variety of transportationsites such as a cargo facility, airport gate, passenger screening checkpoint, baggage claim area, aircraft interior, vehicle parking lot, light rail station, light rail car, and air cargo facility, among others.
 Teams are trained to detect a variety of explosives based on intelligence data and emerging threats.